project-march/ProjectMarch/doc/march_packages/march_realsense_reader.rst

 uses two `d435i <https://www.intelrealsense.com/depth-camera-d435i/>`_ camera's for this purpose.
 This package subscribes the the realsense camera topics and processes one of pointclouds published there with a service callback.

-The processing makes heavy use of the `Point Cloud Library (pcl) <https://pointclouds.org/>`_ to do the processing.
+The processing makes heavy use of the `Point Cloud Library (PCL) <https://pointclouds.org/>`_ to do the processing.
-Many of its classes are used even when not directly using methods from pcl.
+Many of its classes are used even when not directly using methods from PCL.

 The processing consists does 4 main phases: